masudhasan02/Credit_Card_Transactional_Dashboard/README.md

 This project focuses on building an interactive Power BI dashboard to analyze customer behavior and performance trends related to credit card usage.
 The dashboard provides real-time insights into key customer metrics, helping stakeholders understand revenue contributions, satisfaction levels, and customer profiles across various dimensions.
 The dataset is sourced from a PostgreSQL server, integrated with Power BI for visualization and advanced analytics.

+The dashboard offers an in-depth view of customer-centric performance indicators such as revenue, income, total interest earned, and satisfaction scores.
+It also highlights patterns based on demographics and financial behavior, including age group, marital status, income level, education, and state-wise revenue distribution.
+Additionally, it explores correlations between personal loan status, car ownership, and spending habits to support data-driven customer engagement strategies.

 ![Credit_Card_Report_Customer](https://github.com/user-attachments/assets/f56e9d84-85fb-4cc3-8ad3-46fb874454f0)

 # Weekly Performance Metrics: